Billy-Spearman-WCCI/RaceCarExtension/README.md

   variable** which should only be used in very specific instances, which we might not even encounter this course.)
 * `extends` -- A **subclass** `extend`s another `class`.
 If we tell Java that C extends B and B extends A, then C extends A (even if we don't explicitly say so).
-* `super()` -- The first line of most constructor will be to call the constructor of its parent class.
+* `super()` -- The first line of most constructor will be to call the constructor of its parent class. `super` is the same as `this` except that it refers to the fields and methods of the parent class.
 * `abstract` -- A class which has partially-defined behavior and so cannot have instances.
 But it will have **concrete** subclasses which may create instances as long as they implement all of the missing methods.
     * `abstract` is the opposite of "concrete".
     * Suppose that `Food` is the parent class, `Apple` is the child class.
 Food can have properties, like .getCalorieCount().
-But you cant get a can of "Food".
+But you can't get a can of "Food".
 You can get an apple.
     * Classes which can't be instantiated (fancy word for creating instances) because they don't implement all of the behavior they promise are called "abstract".
-    * The only reason to have an abstract class is when you want to create at least subclasses which share some behavior.
+    * The only reason to have an abstract class is when you want to create subclasses which share some behavior.
 * **Class Hierarchy** -- a diagram showing which classes extend and/or implement other classes and interfaces.
 For instance, https://en.wikipedia.org/wiki/Java_collections_framework#/media/File:Java.util.Collection_hierarchy.svg
 * Visibility (of data and behavior)